n-mounier/bGWAS/README.md

 [//]:-------------------------------

 Before running your analysis, you can select the prior GWASs you want to include.
 You can use the function **`list_prioGWASs()`** to get some information about the prior GWASs available.
-You should remove traits that by definition are not independent from your trait.
+You should remove traits that by definition are not independent from your trait of interest.
 For example, before analysing BMI results, make sure to exclude "Height" from the prior GWASs used.
 You can use the function **`select_priorGWASs()`** to automatically exclude/include some traits or some files.
-*+ also check consortium (no function for selection) but if same individuals in your GWAS + prior GWASs, not ok*
+You should also check for sample overlap (no function for selection based on consortium implemented) but if you have individuals in common between your conventional GWAS and prior GWASs, it might induce some bias.

 ``` r
 AllStudies = list_priorGWASs()